touir1/100DaysOfMLCode-Challenge/README.md

 **What I learned**:

 * Some new terms like GAN and Recurrent Neural Network (RNN).
-* How does the partial derivative work
+* How does the partial derivative work.
-* How does the gradient descent work
+* How does the gradient descent work.

 **Link of Work:**   To complete